Switching vs Linear Voltage Regulator: What’s the Best Choice for Your Power Management Circuit?

-Many people made a rookie mistake when dealing with linear voltage regulators, they accepted the current rating as absolute.
+Many people made a rookie mistake when dealing with the linear voltage regulator and accepted the current rating as absolute.
 This was a major problem because the LM7805 voltage regulator is specified as a 5V, 1.5A.
-But that doesn’t mean it can handle this voltage without melting a few components, at best, or burning up in the process.
+But that doesn’t mean the linear regulator can handle this voltage without wearing down at best, or burning up in the process.
 At least three more parameters must be considered before selecting a linear voltage regulator.

 But a typical LM7805 in a TO-220 package has a temperature resistance of 65°C/W. This means that for every 1W, you will see an increase of 65°C on top of the environment’s ambient temperature.
 In some regions, temperatures average around 35°C, so the LM7805 would be running at 100°C—slightly short of its allowed maximum temperature, yet you have less than 10% of the rated maximum current of 1.5A.

-Why Switching Voltage Regulator Is The Cooler Choice, Literally
+Why Switching the Voltage Regulator Is The Cooler Choice, Literally

-The linear voltage regulator’s characteristics made it a less-than-ideal candidate in high power requirements systems, since the heat generated could damage the regulator or deteriorate the lifetime of nearby components.
+The linear voltage regulator’s characteristics made it a less-than-ideal candidate power supply systems with high power requirements, since the heat generated could damage the regulator or deteriorate the lifetime of nearby components.
 This increased interest in the switching regulator.
-As the name implies, the switching regulator switches on and off at a very rapid pace, providing a stable and efficient source of power.
+As the name implies, the switching regulator switches the power supply on and off at a very rapid pace to modify output voltage, providing a stable and efficient source of power.
 The switching regulator can dissipate heat quite effectively, reducing temperatures and minimizing the risk of a literal meltdown.